Jebel Hafit Mountain

-For incredible sunrise and sunset photos, as well as majestic views of Abu Dhabi's lush garden city of Al Ain, head to the top of Jebel Hafit mountain.
-Rising to a height of 1,249 metres, this skyline-dominating peak is Abu Dhabi's highest, and the UAE's second tallest.
+For incredible sunrise and sunset photos, as well as majestic views of Abu Dhabi’s lush garden city of Al Ain, head to the top of Jebel Hafit mountain (also known as Jebel Hafeet).
+Rising to a height of 1,249 metres, this skyline-dominating peak is Abu Dhabi’s highest, and the UAE’s second tallest.
 Reach the summit of this rocky mountain by car, motorbike or, if you have the stamina, bicycle.

-Standing guard over Al Ain and the borders of Oman, this craggy limestone behemoth has been weathered over millennia, with significant fossil discoveries made in the area being vital pieces in the jigsaw that makes up the city's ancient history.
+Standing guard on the borders of Oman, this Al Ain mountain has been weathered over millennia, with significant fossil discoveries made in the area being vital pieces in the jigsaw that makes up the city’s ancient history.

 In 2011, UNESCO recognised the Jebel Hafit Desert Park area as being a vital component of the World Heritage Site of Al Ain, the UAE’s first World Heritage Site.